lrkrol/SEREEGA/docs/README.md

 pop_eegplot(EEG, 1, 1, 1);
 ```

+Note that `peakLatencyDv` applies to each peak latency value separately.
+Another parameter, `peakLatencyShift`, works the same way but applies to all values equally.

 Indicating a slope results in a consistent change over time.
 An amplitude of 1 and an amplitude slope of -.75, for example, results in the signal having a peak amplitude of 1 in the first epoch, and .25 in the last.

 ```matlab